Filmed and edited by Robin Truesdale

 – Fredreck Muchiriri

 “You’ve made a very hopeful and important film.
 Tumbuka is a heart melting experience.
 I love what you’ve done both with the camera and your brilliant editing.”

 “A deep rooted way of male/female relationships is hard to change, but it begins with what is presented in your film.”

 The back story…

 On a trip to Zimbabwe in 2006, I met a young man named Tatenda Muchiriri who impressed me with his enthusiasm and passion for a project he was working on in his rural community of Mhondoro.
 He was organizing a group of boys for weekly meetings to educate them about the dangers of AIDS, and also to teach them to respect their female counterparts.
-The concept of gender equality, sadly, is not the norm in many rural parts of Africa.
 I was so impressed with Tatenda’s goals and strength of purpose that I began planning a trip back to Zimbabwe in 2007 to film his work for a documentary.
-I was awarded a National Geographic seed grant, I hired a 5-person crew of Zimbabwean students, and we spent three weeks filming for this short, but sweet documentary.
+The project was awarded a National Geographic seed grant, Tatenda assisted me with hiring a 5-person crew of students from the University of Zimbabwe, and we spent three weeks filming for this short, but sweet documentary.